"What is this, a model of Pluto? That planet doesn't even exist anymore, you moron!"

 Pluto has become the Butt Monkey

-of the solar system.
+.
 Want to get someone's attention?
 Show that things are serious?
 That a villain can put his money where his mouth is?
 Screw the status quo

 !
 This time, change is happening, and it's something big!
 Something cosmic!
 Something on a large-scale level that would shock the world if it happened in Real Life

 !
 A change that will alter the universe! ...
 Er, well, at least the galaxy...
 The solar system?

 What do you mean Reed Richards Is Useless

 ?
 What can we alter about the universe that would be a big deal without being a big deal

 ?
 It's not like we can blow up a planet...